-If you’re building a business, you should also be building your personal brand as a creative leader and founder.
+If you’re building a business, you should also be building your personal brand as a creative entrepreneur and leader.
 Practice telling your story and get comfortable with video storytelling so you can attract a wider audience on social media.

 If I had to start over, the first thing I’d focus on is clarifying my core message and developing a distinctive personal brand.
 As well-respected marketing author Seth Godin, “Marketing is no longer about the stuff you make, but about the stories you tell.”

 10. Constantly educate yourself by taking online courses and joining group masterminds.

 The only way to stay ahead in an innovation-driven economy is by being a lifelong learner.
 Study the new digital industries that taking off, travel widely and experience the world’s amazing cultures while working from you laptop.

 You should try to read at least 1 books a month to learn different perspectives across a wide range of disciplines.
 I also highly recommend joining a group mastermind of other creative entrepreneurs and solopreneurs so you can get helpful emotional support and be accountable to a close-knit community of entrepreneurs.

 What Else Are You Going To Include In Your DIY MBA?

 When you commit yourself to designing your own education by creating your own DIY MBA, you will create your own opportunities.